Top 5 Best Restaurants in Le Marais

 28 Rue Vieille du Temple

 This wouldn’t be a very good top five list if there weren’t at least one classic French bistro on it.
 I adore French cuisine, but find sometimes it can be a bit heavy on the “liaison”.
-Finding the balance in the richness of a meal is something I know when I see it and this is what repeatedly brings me back to a little spot called Les Philosophes in Le Marias.
+Finding the balance in the richness of a meal is something I know when I see it and this is what repeatedly brings me back to a little spot called Les Philosophes in Le Marais.

 The exterior of the restaurant looks like something straight out of a 1920s French mobster film.
 There are varnished wood panels where the walls should be and vintage draping around the perimeter in this perfect tone of maroon.
 I love visiting Les Philosophes in the summer in particular because of their very charming outdoor seating area.
 Try get a table around sunset so you’re not in the direct heat for too long.